civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(1)** The portion of the definition **practitioner** in section 1 of Part II of Schedule V to the Act before paragraph (b) is replaced by the following:

-    **practitioner**, in respect of a supply of optometric, chiropractic, physiotherapy, chiropodic, podiatric, osteopathic, audiological, speech-language pathology, occupational therapy, psychological, **psychotherapy, counselling therapy**, midwifery, dietetic, acupuncture or naturopathic services, means a person who
+    **practitioner**, in respect of a supply of optometric, chiropractic, physiotherapy, chiropodic, podiatric, osteopathic, audiological, speech-language pathology, occupational therapy, psychological, psychotherapy, counselling therapy, midwifery, dietetic, acupuncture or naturopathic services, means a person who

-    practises the profession of optometry, chiropractic, physiotherapy, chiropody, podiatry, osteopathy, audiology, speech-language pathology, occupational therapy, psychology, **psychotherapy, counselling therapy**, midwifery, dietetics, acupuncture or naturopathy as a naturopathic doctor, as the case may be,
+    practises the profession of optometry, chiropractic, physiotherapy, chiropody, podiatry, osteopathy, audiology, speech-language pathology, occupational therapy, psychology, psychotherapy, counselling therapy, midwifery, dietetics, acupuncture or naturopathy as a naturopathic doctor, as the case may be,

   **(2)** Section 7 of Part II of Schedule V to the Act is amended by adding the following after paragraph (j):